C-HGP/attackCar-master/README.md

-# suicideCar-master
+# suicideCar-master STATE-MACHINE BRANCH

-Nucleo based car that will attack anything within x radius of the sensor
+This branch will slowly morph into the master branch but it now exists because of tests without FreeRTOS